teorth/equational_theories/scripts/finite_magma_tools/README.md

 The input file should contain only a list of interpretations.
 The `get-interps` tool distributed with Mace4 is able to pre-process files in the required way.

+You can supply the `-c /path/to/equations.txt` or `--check-equations` optional
+argument: if supplied, the tool will check which of the equations in the given text file hold in each magma, and output it in `All4x4Tables` format.

 **Other tools**

 More tools are on the way.
 The source code also has many utility functions